d3sd1/angular-multiplatform/README.md

 You can check all the documentation on our official Read The Docs:
 [Read The Docs Angular-Multiplaform](https://angular-multiplatform.readthedocs.io/en/latest/)

+## Pending work
+There is no pending work!!! 🎉🎉🎉🎉🎉🎉

 ## Contributors and copyrights
 This project forked [MaximeGris Angular-Electron](https://github.com/maximegris/angular-electron) for Windows/MacOS compile.